FEATURED SURGERY: Reverse Shoulder Arthroplasty with a Short Humeral Stem

 In a procedure broadcast to attendees at ICJR’s 8th Annual Shoulder Course, Patrick St. Pierre, MD, from Eisenhower Desert Orthopedic Center in Rancho Mirage, California, performs a reverse total shoulder arthroplasty on a 67-year-old female patient with pseudoparesis of her right shoulder due to a rotator cuff tear.

 The patient has a history of intermittent shoulder pain prior to a traumatic injury: When lifting a heavy trash can, she felt a ripping sensation in her right shoulder.
 She has failed conservative treatment (injections and therapy), never regaining the ability to lift her arm.
 Forward flexion is 60°, abduction is 45°, and external rotation is 35°.

-Click the image above to watch Dr. St. Pierre perform a reverse shoulder arthroplasty with a short humeral stem in a patient with a.
+Click the image above to watch Dr. St. Pierre perform a reverse shoulder arthroplasty with a short humeral stem.

 Disclosures: Dr. St. Pierre has disclosed that he receives royalties from and is a paid consultant and paid speaker for DJO Surgical, Stryker, and Zimmer Biomet.